To create effective content for your brand, think in threes.

 When analyzing the top TED talks, you'll find that story (aka pathos) takes up most of the presentation.
 In fact, top talks tend to be comprised of 10% ethos, 65% pathos, and 25% logos.

-Now it's time for your brand to leverage ethos, pathos, and logos to build your brand.
-I want to hear how you applied this branding framework, shoot me a note here.
+Now it's time to leverage ethos, pathos, and logos to create effective content for your brand.
+I want to hear how you applied this content framework, shoot me a note here.
 Or, if you’d like to work together, learn more here.

 Oh, and if you'd like to nerd out with me on all things The Future of Brand Marketing subscribe to the newsletter below.